RNAdetective/AIDD/README.md

 * Do the same under the tab processors.
 * The top green bar is how much CPU to give to virtualbox and this needs to be in the green as well.

 7. Set up external, internal hard drive, or shared folder path for the pipeline to store files to.
 The virtual box only has enough memory to run to the tools you will need a hard drive external to the virtual box below are the three options you have and instructions to create each of them.
 Just make sure the hard drive has enough space You will need about 50G for each file or more if you use deep sequencing.
+The pipeline is designed to run automated from a shared folder so if you choose to run the automated script you need to have set up option C.

 A.	If you choose the external drive make sure you set up the virtual box to recognize your drive.